electrafrost/credu/README.md

 # CREDU

-A Verified Credentialing & P2P-A2A Marketplace for Accountants' CPE & CPD.
+A Verified Credentialing & Open Marketplace for Accountants' CPE & CPD.

-Activating - Accountability.
+Accountability.
 Advocacy.
 Trust.

 P2P-A2A: Peer-to-Peer, Agent-to-Agent - where accountants and AI agents collaborate to learn, verify credentials, and transact.